sikehish/OpenTrack/README.md

 # OpenTrack
-A web beacon tool focussed on emails and can be used by marketers to see engagement on their emails and newsletters.
+A web beacon tool focussed on emails and can be used by marketers to assess engagement on their emails and newsletters.